- Toggle Section About

 Appeals and Grievances

 Detailed information regarding grievances and appeals, whether in regard to scholarships, academic life, federal legislation or student conduct are found in the Student Handbook of each school.
-The undergraduate Student Handbook can be found online at: studentlife.biola.edu/campus-life/student-handbook/.
+See the Undergraduate Student Handbook website for additional information.

 An individual may contact the Bureau for Private Postsecondary Education for review of a complaint.
 The bureau may be contacted at: